-Jeremy Likness is an experienced entrepreneur and technology executive who has successfully helped ship commercial enterprise software for 20 years.
+Jeremy Likness is a principal architect and leads the application development practice at iVision.
+Jeremy is an experienced entrepreneur and technology executive who has successfully helped ship commercial enterprise software for 20 years.
 He specializes in catalyzing growth, developing ideas and creating value through delivering software in technical enterprises.
 His roles as business owner, technology executive and hands-on developer provided unique opportunities to directly impact the bottom line of multiple businesses by helping them grow and increase their organizational capacity while improving operational efficiency.
 He has worked with several initially small companies like Manhattan Associates and AirWatch before they grew large and experienced their transition from good to great while helping direct vision and strategy to embrace changing technology and markets.
 Jeremy is capable of quickly adapting to new paradigms and helps technology teams endure change by providing strong leadership, working with team members “in the trenches” and mentoring them in the soft skills that are key for engineers to bridge the gap between business and technology.

 Jeremy has always focused on working smarter with a focus on efficiency.
 As a night shift operator of large printers early in his career at Bankers Insurance Company, Jeremy quickly realized much of the shift was spent replacing ink cartridges for various “print runs” that were queued in batches for evening processing.
 He taught himself RPG/400 to write software that organized the queues based on ink color and reduced a process that took most of the evening down to just a few hours.
 After joining the IT organization he led the modernization of their month-end system and helped migrate from the procedural RPG/400 to the more object-oriented RPG/ILE while integrating T-SQL on top of DB/2 for their AS/400 machines.
 This enabled the month-end process to accomplish in hours what previously had taken days.